 Plants yield a variety of beautiful foliage, but you must always be careful since many petals are poisonous.
 Plants produce toxic leaves and fruits as a way of fending off predators.
 Many of these toxic petals are not that harmful to humans, but they can be to plants and children.
 If you are growing any indoor plant, then you may want to place plants out of reach from children and pets.

 If your pet has eaten poisonous petals, there are warning signs.
 Excessive panting and lethargy are all signs of poisoning.
-If a pet has been poisoned, then it is imperative that they be taken to a veterinarian as soon as possible.
+If a pet has been poisoned, then it is imperative that they are taken to a veterinarian as soon as possible.
 Children should be taken to an emergency room if they have eaten any poisons petals as well.

-Since weeping willow trees shed lots of petals, it is important to keep an eye for animals or children that may eat them.
+Since weeping willow trees shed lots of petals, it is important to keep an eye on animals or children that may eat them.
 If you are growing plants indoors, then be sure to clean up any shed leaves or foliage that falls to the floor.
 This will prevent animals or children from placing it in their mouths.
 If you have a puppy, then this is especially important since they are known to chew on just about anything.